Harry Ryle Hopps

 The United Glass Company were responsible for the stained glass at the Cypress Lawn Memorial Park in Colma, California.
-Hopps designed the recruiting poster Destroy this Mad Brute: Enlist, published in 1917, which shows a gorilla with a pickelhaube helmet labeled "militarism" holding a bloody club labeled "Kultur" and a topless woman as he stomps onto the shore of America, illustrating anti-German sentiment in the U.S. during World War I.
+Hopps designed the recruiting poster Destroy this Mad Brute: Enlist, published in 1917, which shows a gorilla with a pickelhaube helmet labeled "militarism" holding a bloody club labeled "Kultur" and Lady Liberty topless held captive as he stomps onto the shore of America, illustrating anti-German sentiment in the U.S. during World War I.